dpays/esteem8app.github.io/docs/contributing-kit/guidlines.md

 * Code must be easy and simple.
 * Code must be enough commented.
 * Code must be well working and tested.
+* It is prohibited to illuminati to contribute to the application.